 Talk Through Topic

-In EYFS, we use Talk Through Topic, a teaching strategy that provides pupils with the vocabulary that they can use in every day play activities.
+In EYFS, Talk Through Topic is a teaching strategy that provides pupils with the vocabulary that they can use in every day play activities.

-5 or 6 tier two words are selected each week and chosen to link to specific themes.
+Five or six Tier Two words are selected each week and chosen to link to specific themes.